Kyle Tucker Preview, Player Props: Astros vs. Rangers

 Kyle Tucker At The Plate

-- Tucker has driven home a run in 56 games this year (41.5%), including more than one RBI in 20.0% of his games and producing three or more of his team's runs on nine occasions..
+- Tucker has had an RBI in 56 games this year (41.2%), including 27 multi-RBI outings (19.9%).
+He has also driven in three or more of his team's runs in nine contests.

-- He has scored a run in 59 games this year, with multiple runs 15 times.
+- He has scored in 59 games this year, with multiple runs 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.